ssankeerththan/ssankeerththan-StringManipulationService/README.md

 # SOAP Web Service in Java

-This repository contains a simple SOAP web service implemented in Java using JAX-WS.
+This repository contains a simple SOAP web service implemented in Java.

 ## Project Structure
 - `StringManipulationService.java` - Defines the web service interface.